coq/coq/doc/sphinx/language/extensions/canonical.rst

    * Literal, non-dependent function types, i.e. implications: `… -> …`.
    * Variables bound in :token:`qualid`.

-   When searching for a canonical extension of a field |x_i|, only the head symbol of any existing instance's field |c_i| is considered.
+   When searching for a canonical extension, only the head symbol of any existing instance's field |c_i|
+   is considered.
    We call this head symbol the *key* and we say ":token:`qualid` keys field |x_i| to |k|" when |c_i|'s head symbol is key |k|.
    Keys are the only piece of information that is used for canonical extension.